bomavic/Capstone-project-1/README.md

 ## Project title : Sales Data analysis
 ## Project Overview
 This report provides an analysis of the sales data by examining total sales, transaction counts by region, and the highest-selling product category.
 These insights offer a better understanding of product performance and regional distribution of sales.

-This is a sales data analysis for a retail shop.
-The analysis looks into sells performance in four (4) regions of the country where this retail shop is located.

 ### Data sources
 The data was provided by our facilitators.